Common questions about The Information Security Office service offerings

 - Request to create of a group SC within a department SC

-For example, when a request is made for a new departmental SC the request will go to Information Security and Policy (ISP).
-ISP will conduct an intake process and will create the DSC.
+For example, when a request is made for a new departmental SC the request will go to the Information Security Office (ISO).
+ISO will conduct an intake process and will create the DSC.

 You've received the message because Netreg has encountered a mismatch between the security contact that claimed an IP address (individually or by subnet) and the security contact that registered a subdomain.